Embrace the experience of connecting food with a more physically active trip in our 5-Day Amazon Culinary Journey.

 Afternoon Experience, Wilderness Living Skills

 After breakfast in our Guest House, venture out into the jungle with your local guide for a great opportunity to spot unusual insects and animals.
 You and your guide have the day to explore the jungle, and the focus here is on living in the wilderness.
 Learn how to climb the palm tree without any ropes, and (depending on the time of year) how to retrieve the fruit – and enjoy making a delicious, exotic juice from it.
 This is an experience not to be missed.
-Thereafter, you are invited to enjoy a refreshing snack and meet with our team at the Guest House.
+Thereafter, you are invited to enjoy a dinner and meet with our team at the Guest House.

 Day3 – Hike to a Waterfall